artellectual/zacksiri-dev/src/content/blog/how-i-build-with-llms.md

 ![Adding Connections](@assets/images/how-i-build-with-llms/open-web-ui-connection.png)

 Once you added the connection, you will also need to add a model name.
+If you're curious about what I'm using for the url it's simply a tailscale url.
+I can expose my dev server on `localhost:4000` over my tailnet by running `tailscale serve localhost:4000`

 ![Add Model](@assets/images/how-i-build-with-llms/add-model.png)